renatamuy/mystacina/_projects/1_project.md

 </div>

 # Echolocation calls

 Online or in person, one on one, active listening sessions.

 **Benefits:** Enhances communication skills and fosters better interpersonal interactions.
 Echolocation sessions are great for people interested in excelling in cross-cultural environments and introverted people struggling to have their voices heard.
 Package deals available for students.

-# Pascal mentoring package
-Mentoring through conversation and techniques for using your voice to fully express yourself.
-Aims to guide and support the mentee's development and achievement of goals over a longer period.
-Focused on students and early career professionals.

 <!--- Emojis:
 https://gist.github.com/rxaviers/7360908 --->